asvin-io/lorawan-fuota-mbed-os-example/README.md

     ```
     $ mbed import https://github.com/asvin-io/lorawan-fuota-mbed-os-example.git
     ```
+3. Open the workspace in Mbed Studio and run the following commands in terminal to install mbed dependencies and tools
+    ```
+    $mbed deploy
+    $cd ./mbed-os
+    $pip install -r requirements.txt
+    ```
-3. In main.cpp specify the `APP_EUI`, `APP_KEY`, and `GEN_APP_KEY`.
+4. In main.cpp specify the `APP_EUI`, `APP_KEY`, and `GEN_APP_KEY`.
 Here the `DEV_EUI` will be fetched from the internal memory.
 Please specify this Device EUI in your LoRa Server.
-4. In mbed_app.json specify the frequency plan
+5. In mbed_app.json specify the frequency plan
-5. Build the application using:
+6. Compile and build the application using:
     ```
     $ mbed compile -m FF1705_L151CC -t GCC_ARM --profile=./profiles/tiny.json
     ```
     This will create binary files in `BUILD/FF1705_L151CC/GCC_ARM-TINY/` folder
-6. From the folder `BUILD/FF1705_L151CC/GCC_ARM-TINY/` copy the `mbed-os-example-lorawan-fuota.bin` file to the development board (mounted as flash storage device).
+7. From the folder `BUILD/FF1705_L151CC/GCC_ARM-TINY/` copy the `lorawan-fuota-mbed-os-example.bin` file to the development board (mounted as flash storage device).
-7. After flashing, press on-board reset button and connect the device to serial monitor with baud rate of 115200 to view the device logs.
+8. After flashing, press on-board reset button and connect the device to serial monitor with baud rate of 115200 to view the device logs.

 ## Signing tool installation and setup of keys